poptomas/ner-pd/README.md

 Enron experiment utilizes various variants of models for named entity recognition while processing Enron emails.
 As an output, it produces
-  - csv pairwise files of comparisons in case a group/full mode launch was utilized
+  - CSV pairwise files of comparisons in case a group-based mode launch was utilized
-    - mainly used for spacy models to find anomalies in named entity differences found between transformer and transition-based models
+    - mainly used for spaCy models to find anomalies in named entity differences found between transformer and transition-based models
-  - json produced contains named entity occurrences - used for the KL/JS divergence experiment
+  - JSON produced contains named entity occurrences - used for the KL/JS divergence experiment
-  - csv containing per-model count of each named entity type found
+  - CSV containing per-model count of each named entity type found

 A command to reproduce the experiment:
 ```